isotopp/isotopp.github.io/_posts/2021-02-25-mysql-from-below.md

 # 20.000 commit/s class

-The chosen example is a [database as a queue]({% link _posts/2021-01-28-database-as-a-queue.md %}), that logs changes form one data set for processing and creation of a materialized view in another data set.
+The chosen example is a [database as a queue]({% link _posts/2021-01-28-database-as-a-queue.md %}), that logs changes from one data set for processing and creation of a materialized view in another data set.
 It is an example of [CQRS](https://martinfowler.com/bliki/CQRS.html) in Fowlerspeak.

 It is also very busy.